 Since it was opened in the summer of 2014 by CFI, the Syrian Media Incubator, which is situated in the Turkish city of Gaziantep lying close to the Syrian border, has provided support and guidance to every Syrian media outlet seeking to report on the situation in Syria and promote peace in their country.

-In June 2015, Reporters Sans Frontières (RSF – Reporters Without Borders), CFI's partner under the Syrian media incubator scheme, headed up a mission to make connections for numerous media close to the Syrian border in Turkey more secure.
+Reporters Sans Frontières (RSF – Reporters Without Borders), CFI's partner under the Syrian media incubator scheme, headed up a mission to make connections for numerous media close to the Syrian border in Turkey more secure.
 We caught up with Jean‑Marc Bourguignon, who is RSF's lead on media security.

 In mid-October 2015 the Syrian media incubator brought together 26 representatives from Syrian and international media organisations with the aim of discussing the place and role of the print media during times of conflict and difficult transitions and identifying solutions to the challenges they face.